Auto industry veteran joins Apple

 The former Nissan, Toyota and Fiat Chrysler executive is hardly the first motoring veteran to join Apple, either.
 Ford engineer Steve Zadesky stands out as the star of Apple’s automotive program, with the veteran product designer believed to be the head of Project Titan.

 Another former Forder, Marc Newson, joined Apple in 2014.
 Newson is best known for his work on Ford’s 1999 ‘021C’ concept, a rather Apple-esque design.
-Apple is also known to have made moves on Tesla staff - and vice versa, for that matter.
-The tech company, which already produces infotainment technology for vehicles, has been urged in recent months to steer clear of any bigger aspirations in the auto industry.

 Speaking with Bloomberg earlier this year, former GM CEO Daniel Akerson said shareholders would not be pleased with the cost and risk of such a move.

 “I would be highly suspect of the long-term prospect of getting into a low-margin, heavy-manufacturing [business],” he said.